vitessio/website/content/en/docs/21.0/reference/features/tablet-throttler.md

 Gauge.
 Time in nanoseconds of last probe.
 This serves as a general heuristic only for network latency.

-##### `ThrottlerRecentlyChecked`

-Gauge, `0` or `1`, indicating whether a throttler was "recently" checked by some app.
-"Recent" is measured in a few seconds.
-A `PRIMARY` throttler that has been recently checked requests a heartbeat lease.
-A non `PRIMARY` throttler makes the `RecentlyChecked` information available in `CheckThrottlerResponse` response to `CheckThrottler` gRPC.

 ##### `ThrottlerProbeRecentlyChecked`

-Gauge, `0` or `1`, on a `PRIMARY` tablet only, indicating when a replica probe responds with `RecentlyChecked: true`.
+Counter, on a `PRIMARY` tablet only, indicating when a replica probe responds with `RecentlyChecked: true`.
 In such case, the `PRIMARY` throttler proceeds to request a heartbeat lease.

 ##### `ThrottlerCheckRequest`